fnl/libfnl/doc/index.rst

 Introduction
 ============

 **libfnl** is an API for interactively processing natural language (**NLP**) and associated statistical functions.
 In addition, it provides a collection of command line scripts to do some of this work in a (UNIX) shell.
+Finally, a server can be used to visualize the data and interact with the text annotations.
 The library is exclusively designed to work with Python 3000 (3.x).
-All data storage is managed via CouchDB_.
-Heavy statistical processing and machine learning algorithms are provided as wrapped Python classes of C or C++ implementations available on the Internet, for example the GENIA_ Tagger_.
-This design choice ensures a high performance of this library sufficient for real-world NLP problems.
+The main data storage is managed via CouchDB_.
+External algorithms are preferentially provided as wrapped Python classes of C or C++ implementations available on the Internet, for example the GENIA_ Tagger_.
+These design choices should ensure a good performance of this library, sufficient for real-world NLP problems, and at the same time make the data created easily sharable via the server and CouchDB.

 .. _CouchDB: http://couch.apache.org
 .. _GENIA: http://www-tsujii.is.s.u-tokyo.ac.jp/GENIA/home/wiki.cgi